thoughtbot/noisy-animals-kata/README.md

 - [Javascript](/javascript)

 ## Self reflection after trying to make changes
-- Does your starting list of problems still feel complete?
-- If you rewrote the list now, would it be different?
-How and why?
-- Does your current assessment of the NoisyAnimal problems feel similar or different to other code you read or work with?
+- What domain concepts can you identify now?
+Has your understanding of the domain improved?
 - Have you found yourself trying something and then realising it wouldn't work?
 How easy was it to get back to something that did work?
 - Do you make git commits as you make your changes?
 - How often do you run the tests?
 What if you could only run them once every 10 minutes?
 Or 30 minutes?
 - What would it take to run the tests every time you changed a line of code?
 - Is it easier to add the new animals before or after addressing some of the problems?
 - After introducing the new animals is the code going to be easier or harder to change in future than it was before you started?
+- Does your current assessment of the NoisyAnimal problems feel similar or different to other code you read or work with?
 - How do you think that code might start out well and end up as confusing as this over time?

 ## Hints